orientechnologies/orientdb-docs/Tutorial-Importing-the-Movie-Database-from-Neo4j.md

 ---
 search:
-   keywords: ['neo4j', 'import', 'movie', 'cypher', 'tutorial']
+   keywords: ['import', 'Neo4j', 'migration', 'GraphML', 'movie', 'cypher', 'tutorial']
 ---

 # Tutorial: Importing the *movie* Database from Neo4j

-In this tutorial we will follow the steps described in the [Import from Neo4j](Import-from-Neo4j-into-OrientDB.md) section to import the Neo4j's *movie* database into OrientDB.
+In this tutorial we will follow the steps described in the [Import from Neo4j using GraphML](Import-from-Neo4j-using-GraphML.md) section to import the Neo4j's *movie* example database into OrientDB.

 We will also provide some examples of queries using the OrientDB's [MATCH](SQL-Match.md) syntax, making a comparison with the corresponding Neo4j's Cypher query language.

+For general information on the possible Neo4j to OrientDB migration strategies, please refer to the [Import from Neo4j](Import-from-Neo4j-into-OrientDB.md) section.

 >Neo4j and Cypher are registered trademark of Neo Technology, Inc.

 ## Exporting from Neo4j

-Assuming you have already downloaded and unpacked the [Neo4j Shell Tools](https://github.com/jexp/neo4j-shell-tools), and restarted the Neo4j Server, as described in the Section [Exporting GraphML](Import-from-Neo4j-into-OrientDB.md#exporting-graphml), you can export the *movie* database using `neo4j-shell` with a command like the following one:
+Assuming you have already downloaded and unpacked the [Neo4j Shell Tools](https://github.com/jexp/neo4j-shell-tools), and restarted the Neo4j Server, as described in the Section [Exporting GraphML](Import-from-Neo4j-using-GraphML.md#exporting-graphml), you can export the *movie* database using `neo4j-shell` with a command like the following one:

 ```
 D:\neo4j\neo4j-community-3.0.6\bin>neo4j-shell.bat